Vitamin B2, also known as riboflavin, refers to water-soluble B vitamins.

 - Medications, such as amitriptyline, can interfere with riboflavin.

 You internalize only about 15 percent of riboflavin from supplements, especially if you take them on an empty stomach.
 To get the maximum benefit, it is necessary to take supplements with food.

-Persons whose diets may not supply ample amounts of riboflavin, particularly those who are older than 50 years, should consider taking a multivitamin to ensure that they have at least 1.7 mg of riboflavin per day.
+Persons whose diets may not supply ample amounts of riboflavin, particularly those who are older than 50 years, should consider taking a multivitamin to ensure that they have at least 1.7 mg of riboflavin daily dose.

-Table of recommended daily allowance (RDA) of vitamin B2 intake in mg
+Table of vitamin B2 daily requirement (RDA) in mg

 |0 - 0.5||0.5 - 1||1 - 3||4 - 8||9 - 13||>14||9 - 13||14 - 18||>19|

 The optimal riboflavin daily dose - 5-20 mg.